EarthSystemDiagnostics/sedproxy/readme.md

          Temperature = Temperature - 273.15)

 plot.df %>%
-  # Need to add Location and ID.no for plotting function
+  # Add Location and ID.no for plotting function
   mutate(Location = "Sulu Sea",
          ID.no = "N41") %>%
   PlotPFMs(.)